Application Models

 database production) and qa2 (in the database testing) so that we can use

-them in an RLP task.
+them in an RLP Task.
 Even though the same set of tables also exists in the

 schemas qa1, these are not relevant because we populated qa1 using a TC

-task.
+Task.
 TC tasks copy full tables based on a list of table names and do not need

 to know the details about the relationships between those tables.

-To create the production environment:
+To create the production Environment:

 -